-To honor the dedication of staff, fire and emergency personnel for how they reacted during the recent storm, an appreciation dinner is being held in late August.
-This event is 100 percent funded by BDO, TransCanada Safety, and MIS Municipal Insurance Services.
-Thank you for your generous support.
+To honor the dedication of staff and fire personnel for their actions during the recent storm, an appreciation dinner was held in the recreation centre in late August.
+This event was 100 % funded by BDO, TransCanada Safety, and MIS Municipal Insurance Services.
+We thank them for the generous support.

-In order to further advance our exit from the Cassellholme agreement, a delegation will meet with the Hon.
-Natalia Kusendova-Bashta, Minister of Long-Term Care.
-The delegation will include our CAO, the CAO from Papineau Cameron, the mayor and CAO from Mattawa, and two councillors from Mattawan.
-The meeting will take place at the AMO conference in Ottawa on Aug 19.
+In order to further advance our exit from the Cassellholme agreement, a delegation met with the Hon.
+Natalia Kusendova-Bashta, Minister of Long-Term Care at a conference in Ottawa.
 A report will be brought before council in September.